ravenOSS/changeStream-socket.io-plotly/README.md

 npm install
 ```

-rename example.dotenv to .env && edit atlas URL to include your username, password and url (obtained from Atlas console)
+rename example.dotenv to .env && edit atlas URL (or localhost) to include your username, password and url (obtained from Atlas console).
+For a local setup, security credentials are optional.
 ```
 atlasURL = 'mongodb+srv://<userName>:<password>@<yourMongoInstance.mongodb.net/test?retryWrites=true&w=majority'
 ```